 Foundry test chip designed with PeakView PCircuits

 Lorentz Solution’s foundry user-base regularly utilizes the PeakView™ EM Design platform to design components for their reference flows in RF/AMS processes.
-PeakView™ is TSMC MS/RF RDK 2.0/3.0 qualified, and it has also established itself as an essential part of GLOBALFOUNDRIES’ AMS reference flow development.
+PeakView™ is TSMC MS/RF RDK 2.0/3.0 qualified for the R reference flow development.
 An example of a partial die with Peakview modeled inductors (DUTs) and test-keys for a TSMC 20nm process is shown in the figure.
 For each DUT, PeakView™ assigns different metal fill layers, densities and shapes.
 The test key structures are designed as open, short and through, useful for the post measurement de-embedding process.
 Lorentz Solution, with its deep expertise in building EDA tools for high-speed design and EM simulation, has been a long time partner with foundries.

 1. Circuit and EM Co-Simulation

 EMD™ has a Circuit and EM Co-Simulation feature that can be driven from Virtuoso’s Analog Design Environment (ADE).
-Typically, circuit simulation and EM simulation are two different tasks.
-Designers use an EM simulation tool to generate a model for a device, and then manually transfer the model to a separate circuit simulation tool.
-If a parameter of the original device is altered, re-integration of the new model with the simulation tool is required for each new value.
-With the Co-simulation feature, EM simulation is driven by Circuit simulation in ADE and the device model is generated on the fly.
+With the Co-simulation feature, EM simulation is driven by Circuit simulation in ADE and the corresponding device model is generated on the fly.
 Designers only need to consider the circuit level behavior, and EMD™ generates new device EM models and inserts the models into the net-list automatically.
-In this manner, users remain in the ADE environment, while PeakView™ handles the EM simulations in the background providing enhanced designer performance.
+In this manner, users remain in the ADE environment, while PeakView™ handles the EM simulations in the background providing enhanced designer productivity.

 In addition to pre-configured EM simulation types, PeakView™ has implemented Customized Accuracy Schemes such as Flexible Meshing and Various Accuracy Type Features to enhance the flexibility of accuracy settings and to configure layout processing and EM simulation options.
-By composing a configuration file, users are able to easily tune the tool such that the entire EM simulation process is optimized for special test cases.
-This is particularly useful for scenarios where concurrent simulation for structures of varying scales is required.
+Such capability enable users to easily tune the tool allowing EM simulation to be optimized for various needs, where concurrent simulation for structures of varying scales is required.

 2. Multi-core Processing and Distributed Computing